Skip to content

 About Our Firm

 Stoel Rives is a leading U.S. corporate and litigation law firm providing high-quality services to sophisticated business clients at every stage of their evolution.
-With 350 attorneys in seven states and Washington, D.C., Stoel Rives is a nationally recognized leader in the energy and natural resources industries.
+With more than 325 attorneys in seven states and Washington, D.C., Stoel Rives is a nationally recognized leader in the energy and natural resources industries.
 From deals and disputes to compliance and counseling, clients turn to Stoel Rives for their most complex business challenges.
 Let’s navigate the future together.
 Learn more at stoel.com.

-Copyright © 2023, Stoel Rives LLP.
+Copyright © 2026, Stoel Rives LLP.
 All Rights Reserved.

 Law blog design & platform by LexBlog LexBlog Logo